ThomasKerbrat/tk-web-storage/README.md

 1. `keyIndex`: `number` The index of the key to retrieve.

 #### Returns
-`null|string` The key at keyIndex key, or null if index is out of bound.
+`null|string` The key at keyIndex index, or null if index is out of bound.

 ### TKWebStorage.clear()
 Clear all items in the storage.